Harry Lester Stancil

 In September of 1935, Ralph Stancil recalls accompanying them on one of their frequent fishing trips.
 Ralph was so scared by the high waves washing over the rocks that he did little fishing.
 No trace of them was ever found.
 This happened in Nov.
 1935.
 Laura was left with four young children Harry Jr., Joe, Eleanor Joyce and Betty.
 After his dad's death son Joe spent the summer on the ranch where Ralph Stancil, his dad's first cousin was foreman.
 Ralph and Ethel Hales Stancil had been married about nine months when this tragedy happened.
 Josiah who wasn't the best diplomat and said after Harry's death that he'd give Laura to Herbert if he could.

 On Monday, Nov.
 11, 1935, Harry and Chuck went fishing as usual off Pedro Point for a day of fishing.
 They did not return.
-There lunches and jackets were found up high on the rocks.
+Their lunches and jackets were found up high on the rocks.
 There was no sign of Harry or Chuck.
-Authorities believe unexpected high waves carried them out to sea or perhaps the fishing was so good they lost tract of the time and tides.
+Authorities believe unexpected high waves carried them out to sea or perhaps the fishing was so good they lost track of the time and tides.

 Fishing tragedy in 1935